TanishqSingla/C-guide/01 - Hello World.md

   reutrn 0;
 }
 ```
-Now let's dissect each element of this code.
+Now let us dissect each element of this "Hello World" code written above.
-`#include <stdio.h>` - The #include is used to include contents of a file in our code.
+- `#include <stdio.h>` - The #include is used to include contents of a file in our code.
 Here, we're including standard input output header file or stdio.h.
 This file contains all the code for standard input output.
+C language is in itself very small so we include pre-written code to work which provides us additional functionalities within the language.
 - `int main()` - Here we are initializing a function called `main()`.
-Now main function is different then any other function, we'll see in the functions section.
+The main function is a special function as when the code is compiled it serves as the starting point.
 - `printf("Hello World\n");` - In this line `printf()` is used, which is a function that prints the our message "Hello World".
 The `printf` is not a part of C language, its a function whose definintion is given in `stdio.h` library.\
 If you noticed well, there is a `;` in the end of the line, this semicolon terminates our statement of calling the function `printf()`.
 - `return 0;` - This statement return value 0 to the `main()` function whose return type is an integer.
 This value could be any valid integer, we use 0 just to specify that the program exitted successfully.
-- `{}` - The curly braces.
-The contents of the code are written.
+- `{}` - The curly braces where the contents of the code are written.
 These braces specify a block and this block is the binds our content to main() function.
 \
 \
-Since `printf()` is just a function and not a part of C the above code can be alternatively written as
+Since `printf()` is just a function and not a part of C language the above code can be alternatively written as
 ```c
 #include <stdio.h>
 int main()